Advanced Search

 The FileWave Client runs on both OS X/macOS and Windows computers with the following requirements: Operating Systems Supported macOS Windows 10 & 11 For specific versions look at the Downloads page to see what is required for that version.
 Downloading...

-Click on the New Client toolbar icon will bring up the Create New Client window.
-Clicking on Desktop clients will open the New Client From Server window, which is where computer clients will show up once the FileWave client on the device checks in with the des...
+Click the New Client toolbar icon to open the Create New Client window.
+Click Desktop clients to open New Client From Server, where computer clients appear after the FileWave Client on the device checks in with the FileWave Server specified in the client setti...

 Enrolling Mobile Devices into FileWave